 The current incident response climate in organisations demonstrates why CIR is not something you can afford to ignore:

-The average time that a threat has undetected access in a network.
+days, the average number of time that a threat has undetected access in a network.
 (FireEye M-Trends 2018)

 of organisations do not currently have a cyber incident response plan in place and are unprepared to respond to a cyber attack.
 (Source: PwC Global Economic Crime and Fraud Survey 2018)

 Incident reporting requirements under the GDPR and NIS Directive

 Under Article 32 of the GDPR, organisations are obligated to restore the availability of and access to personal data in the event of a physical or technical breach.